alangranteu/LinesinaLandscape/index.md

 ---
-title: Slow Trains Fast Walks (and vice versa) - Home
+title: Slow Trains, Fast Walks, and vice versa - Home
 description: A personal website about exploring by train and on foot, especially in Málaga province
 ---